kiwix/kiwix-js-pwa/README.md

 [Releases](https://github.com/kiwix/kiwix-js-windows/releases/).
 For testing, the Store, Electron and NWJS versions come packaged with a mini archive of the top 100 Wikipedia articles (without images and with only the lede paragraph).

-Offline ZIM archives are available in-app, or from the [Kiwix repository](https://library.kiwix.org).
-This app is regularly tested fully on Wikimedia ZIM files, though a number of other ZIM file types work.
-There is preliminary, useable support for most Zimit ZIMs from version 1.9.8 onwards, and Type 1 Zimit ZIMs are supported from 2.1.0 onwards.
-Some archives are very large indeed, for example full
+This app is regularly tested fully on Wikimedia ZIM files, though many other ZIM file types work.
+There is experimental support for most
-English Wikipedia with images is currently around 90GB, and you should download this with a BitTorrent client (torrent and magnet links are provided in the app).
-For most storage types (including microSD cards) that are formatted as exFAT or NTFS, you can store even these very large files in the storage with no problem.
+Zimit ZIMs from version 1.9.8 onwards, and Type 1 Zimit ZIMs are supported from 2.1.0 onwards.
+Some archives are very large indeed: for most storage types (including microSD cards) that are formatted as exFAT or NTFS, you can store even these very large files in the storage with no problem.
 However, if you plan to store your ZIM file on an SD card formatted as **FAT32**, and you wish to use an archive larger than 4GB, then you will need to split the ZIM: see [file splitting instructions](https://github.com/kiwix/kiwix-js-windows/tree/main/AppPackages#download-a-zim-archive-all-platforms).

 A lot of development for this app happens upstream in the [Kiwix JS repository](https://kiwix.github.io/kiwix-js/) to which I ontribute